-Barcelona visitors should understand the power of Sagrada Familia by looking at one Tripadvisor snip:
+Barcelona visitors can understand the power of Sagrada Familia by looking at one Tripadvisor snip:

-There are so many options with Sagrada Familia tickets that it can get confusing – so let’s do this right.
+There are so many options with Sagrada Familia tickets that it can get confusing – so let’s do this right with my updated visitors guide for 2020.

 3 – Guided tours in English